Physical or Occupational Therapy in Cleveland for Pain Care

-In order to know how best to treat your individual problem, your Physical Therapist will do a full assessment of your neck or back and will determine how well it is moving.
+In order to know how best to treat your individual problem, your Physical or Occupational Therapist will do a full assessment of your neck or back and will determine how well it is moving.
 They will also take note of any other symptoms you feel such as tingling or numbness and will assess for any muscle weaknesses you may have.
 If it is determined that any part of your spine motion is limited, your therapist will work to encourage more movement.
 In order to do this they may use joint mobilizations or manipulations, perform passive stretching, or massage any tight muscles related to the area.
 Stretches and strengthening exercises as part of a home program will also be prescribed as they can help you gain more motion in your own spine, improve the strength and endurance of the muscles that help to support your spine, and work to correct any muscle imbalances that may exist.

 Maintaining a strong core muscle area is a crucial part of managing any pain in your neck and particularly in your back.
 Maintaining strong core muscles will allow you to maintain as active of a lifestyle as you can despite any chronic pain.
-Your Physical Therapist can teach you how to properly activate your core muscles and build up their strength and endurance.
+Your Physical or Occupational Therapist can teach you how to properly activate your core muscles and build up their strength and endurance.
 Even just simple exercises such as gently tightening the muscles of your deep abdominal area directly after your ablation will help to support your spine.
 If your therapist has deemed the joints in your spine to be relatively moving too much, then the core exercises prescribed are even more crucial.
 As you improve the activation, strength, and endurance of your core muscles, more advanced exercises will be prescribed in order to challenge the ability of these muscles and to ensure they can stabilize the spine during everyday functional activities.

 Doing your prescribed exercises in a hydrotherapy pool after undergoing an ablation may be a useful option for you that you can discuss with your therapist.
 Depending on which part of your body is injured, often the warmth of the pool and the hydrostatic properties of the water can make range or motion, strengthening, and overall retraining of muscular control easier.